Obrisk/obrisk-resale/README.rst

 --------------

 For the chat app to work please create a superuser as the url will need the kwarg of admin username.
+For development when running manage.py file please pass a flag --settings=config.settings.local to reflect the local changes.

 Test coverage
 ^^^^^^^^^^^^^